openaps/docs/docs/Using-openaps-Tools/using.md

 This dumps the past four hours of pump records directly to the terminal.

-Now, let's add this as a report:
+Now, let's add this as a report instead:

 `$ openaps report add last_four_pump_hours.json JSON <my_pump_name> iter_pump_hours 4`